Universal Vessel Segmentation for Multi-Modality Retinal Images: Experiments

-Since the use of evaluation metrics is inconsistent in the literature, in our work we use most of the commonly-used metrics, including the pixel-wise accuracy (Acc.), the Dice score, the specificity (Sp), the sensitivity (Se), the Precision (Pr), the F1 score and the Mathew Correlation Coefficients (MCC).
-In addition, since topological learning is an important part of our work and the topological accuracy is important in retinal vessel segmentation, we also use three topological metrics which are commonly used in the segmentation of more general tubular structures.
+Since the use of evaluation metrics is inconsistent in the literature, in our work we adopt a consistent benchmark and use most of the commonly used metrics, including the pixelwise accuracy (Acc.), the Dice score, the specificity (Sp), the sensitivity (Se), the Precision (Pr), the F1 score, and the Matthews Correlation Coefficients (MCC).
+In addition, although the main goal of topological feature learning in this work is for domain generalization, topological accuracy remains crucial for retinal vessel segmentation.
+Therefore, we also use three topological metrics which are commonly used in the segmentation of more general tubular structures.
 These metrics include the clDice score \cite{Topo-clDice} and the 0-/1-Betti errors ($\beta_{0}, \beta_{1}$) \cite{Topo-WTLoss}.
-All of the metrics are the larger the better except for the 0-/1- Betti errors, which are the smaller the better.
+For all of the reported metrics, we compute them at the original image size and average over all test images.

-\cref{tab:main_tab}, \cref{fig:main_quali_nonCF} show that our proposed model, despite allowing universal segmentation, still possesses comparable performance with SOTA finetuned methods in a general sense.
-However, for some modalities there still exist non-neglectable performance gap, especially for the FA.
-As shown by an example in the second row of \cref{fig:main_quali_nonCF}, the FA modality (particularly from the Optos camera) has very high contrast between the vessel and the background.
+The results in \cref{tab:main_tab_nonCF}, \cref{tab:main_tab_CF} and \cref{fig:main_quali} show that our proposed model, not only allows universal segmentation, but also has comparable performance with SOTA fine-tuned supervised methods and outperforms the fine-tuned unsupervised domain adaptation methods.
+However, for some modalities there still exists non-negligible performance gap compared with the supervised methods, especially for the FA.
+As shown by an example in the third row of \cref{fig:main_quali}, the FA modality (particularly from the Optos camera) has very high contrast between the vessel and the background.
 As a result, more ending vanishing vessels are visible on the image and the universal model often fails to identify them.
 The reasons are two-fold: (1) The image translation introduces non-avoidable detail loss; (2) The topological loss function makes the model more conservative in predicting a pixel as vessel.